 “By this fact sheet’s focus on risks and use of inconsistent data sources, SMSFs are again portrayed negatively, especially those funds with balances of less than $500,000.”

-We cover this in more detail in the SuperGuide article How much time does it really take to run an SMSF… and what are the real costs?
+We cover this in more detail in the SuperGuide article SMSFs: How long do they take to run, and how much do they cost?

 Financial institutions vulnerable to cyberattack

 APRA warns it’s only a matter of time before a bank, insurer or super fund is hit with a cyberattack bad enough to put it out of business.